-9. Parallel Ports
+9. PARALLEL PORTS

-The Rabbit has seven 8-bit parallel ports designated A, B, C, D, E, F, and G. The pins used for the parallel ports are also shared with numerous other functions as shown in Table 5-2.
+The Rabbit has five 8-bit parallel ports designated A, B, C, D and E. The pins used for the parallel ports are also shared with numerous other functions as shown in Table 5-2.
 The important properties of the ports are summarized below.

-- Port A-Shared with the slave port data interface and auxiliary I/O data bus. - Port B-Shared with control lines for slave port, auxiliary I/O address bus, and clock I/O for clocked serial mode option for Serial Ports A and B. - Port C-Shared with serial port data I/O. - Port D-4 bits shared with alternate I/O pins for Serial Ports A and B. 4 bits not shared.
-Port D can be configured as open drain outputs.
-Port D also contains output preload registers that can be clocked into the output registers under timer control for pulse generation. - Port E-All bits of Port E can be configured as I/O strobes.
+- Port A-Shared with the slave port data interface. - Port B-Shared with control lines for slave port and clock I/O for clocked serial mode option for serial ports A and B. - Port C-Shared with serial port serial data I/O. - Port D-4 bits shared with alternate I/O pins for serial ports A and B. 4 bits not shared.
+Port D has the ability to configure its outputs as open drain outputs.
+Port D has output preload registers that can be clocked into the output registers under timer control for pulse generation.
+Port D bits 0-3 have a higher current drive capability. - Port E-All bits of Port E can be configured as I/O strobes.
 4 bits of port E can be used as external interrupt inputs.
 One bit of port E is shared with the slave port chip select.
-Port E has output preload registers that can be clocked into the output registers under timer control for pulse generation. - Port F- As outputs, Port F can be configured as open drain outputs.
-Alternatively, Parallel Port F outputs can carry the four Pulse-Width Modulator outputs.
-As inputs, Parallel Port F inputs can carry the inputs to the two channels of the quadrature decoders.
-Port F pins can also be configured to be used as clock pins for clocked Serial Ports C and D. - Port G-As outputs, Port G can be configured as open drain outputs.
-Port G inputs and outputs are also used for access to other serial peripherals on the chip such as those used for asynchronous or SDLC/HDLC communication. - Parallel Ports D-G behave in the same manner when used as digital I/O.
+Port E has output preload registers that can be clocked into the output registers under timer control for pulse generation.